abougouffa/minemacs/docs/packages.md

 * `multi-vterm`: Managing multiple vterm buffers in Emacs
 * `eat`: Emulate A Terminal, in a region, in a buffer and in Eshell
 * `docker`: Manage docker from Emacs
-* `devcontainer-mode`: Rudimentary support for devcontainer in emacs
+* `devcontainer`: Rudimentary devcontainer support for Emacs
 * `apptainer-mode`: Major mode for Apptainer definition files
 * `systemd`: Major mode for editing systemd units
 * `journalctl-mode`: Major mode to view journalctl's output in Emacs